Managing Apache Kafka® users

 Create a user with the

-adminrole valid for all (*) cluster topics:yc managed-kafka user create <user_name> \ --cluster-name <cluster_name> \ --password <password> \ --permission topic=*,role=admin,allow_host=<allowed_IP_address_1>,allow_host=<allowed_IP_address_2>,...,allow_host=<allowed_IP_address_N> -
+adminrole for all (*) cluster topics:yc managed-kafka user create <username> \ --cluster-name <cluster_name> \ --password <password> \ --permission topic=*,role=admin,allow_host=<allowed_IP_address_1>,allow_host=<allowed_IP_address_2>,...,allow_host=<allowed_IP_address_N> -

 Create a user with the

-topic_adminrole for all cluster topics prefixed withpref:yc managed-kafka user create <user_name> \ --cluster-name <cluster_name> \ --password <password> \ --permission topic=pref*,role=topic_admin
+topic_adminrole for all cluster topics prefixed withpref:yc managed-kafka user create <username> \ --cluster-name <cluster_name> \ --password <password> \ --permission topic=pref*,role=topic_admin

 Note